 1/2 cup milk

 1. Preheat oven to 350 F. Grease a mini muffin tin.

-2. Combine flours, baking soda, salt, cinnamon, sugar, flaxseeds, and sunflower seeds in a medium bowl.
+2. Combine flours, baking soda, salt, cinnamon, and sugar in a medium bowl.
 Set aside.

 3. In another medium bowl, stir together eggs, yogurt, vanilla, bananas, and milk.
 Gradually stir in the dry ingredients until thoroughly combined.
 Spoon into muffin tin so each is 3/4 full.
 Bake for 18-20 minutes or until a toothpick inserted into the center comes out clean.
 Let cool for 5 minutes in the pan, then cool on a wire rack.
 Store in the fridge and serve cold or slightly warmed, or freeze in a zip top bag for up to 3 months.